everyone deserves good food

 Food justice is a view of the food systems that sees healthy food as a basic human right and addresses structural barriers to eliminating disparities and inequities.
 From our friends at Food Share: “food justice means working to dismantle systemic forms of oppression that exist in our food system and in our food movement.”

-Food insecurity is being without access to a sufficient quantity of affordable, nutritious, and culturally appropriate food
+Food security is access to a sufficient quantity of affordable, nutritious, and culturally appropriate food that is produced locally, sustainably, and in a way that positively benefits local economies.

 - Nearly 16 million children go to bed hungry, that’s 33% of Black, 25% Latino, and 16% white children who experience food insecurity.